Common Ways People Hide Their Drug or Alcohol Abuse from Family Members

 Addiction problems are often shrouded in secrecy.
 It’s a common misconception that it’s “easy” to spot those struggling with substance abuse.
 Most addicts become adept at hiding the side effects of drug or alcohol use along with any telltale signs such as drug paraphernalia or empty bottles.

 Family members or friends who suspect a loved one of having a drug or alcohol problem often end up second-guessing themselves and are hesitant to bring up the issue.
-If you think a loved one is hiding an addiction and may be in need of alcohol or drug treatment, here are some warning signs to look for.
+If you think a loved one is hiding an addiction and may require alcohol or drug treatment, here are some warning signs to look for.

 1. Missing Money